hakanardo/pyvx/docs/index.rst

 Installation
 ============

-Before installing, make sure all dependencies are installed:
+Before installing, make sure all dependencies are installed (the package will install anyway, but some functionality will be missing):

 .. code-block:: bash